- Purchase the complete Expat Arrivals Denmark Guide (PDF)

 + PRO: High taxes cover essential services and subsidise others

 Workers in Denmark pay extraordinarily high taxes.
 This tax money is put to good use though, and the population enjoys good social services and free access to education and healthcare.
 Even higher education is free for students from the EU and EEA.
-These services are also of high quality and therefore worth the high tax rates for most.
+These services are of high quality and therefore worth the high tax rates.

 Accommodation in Denmark

 - CON: Unfurnished in Denmark means completely bare